marcel-goldschen-ohm/NEU-365P-385P-Spring-2025/docs/course-info.md

 ```
 Depending on the distribution of scores, I may alter the above ranges to normalize to the difficulty of the assignments.
 If I do so, **any alteration will only be favorable to you and never unfavorable**.
 Note that in the case that I do change the ranges, *I will NOT apply a curve to the letter grades*. **I am very happy to give everyone an A if possible.**

+### Late policy
+In general, late homework is not acceptable.
+I reserve the right to give zero credit for late assignments.
+If the assignment is just a little bit late, I may offer 50% credit.
+More than a day or two late is zero credit.
+If you have a mitigating situation, you need to talk to me about it.

 ## Grading Rubric
 Most questions will be worth 3 pts for which the grading rubric is:
 ```